Thursday, December 22, 2011

 Kid Friendly Meatless Meals

-Young children don't often appreciate the tastes and textures of vegetables.
+Original Post: Young children don't often appreciate the tastes and textures of vegetables.
 Steamed veggies may be too mushy and raw and quick cooked vegetables lack the sweet and creamy tastes young children prefer.
 If you have young ones that don't yet eat veggies, try a few of these meatless meals.

 These meals have been vegetarian tested by my daughter.
 You can make the mac and cheese gluten free by using gluten free pasta.
 Use the gluten free Bisquick mix for the pancakes.